pdworkin/CardGame/README.md

 # CardGame
 This is a weekend hack that started from sketching up a data structure for a deck of cards.
 It ended up as a game among N computer players with a simple AI and with the player agents able to connect in remotely via sockets.
 Also a Swing GUI that monitors the play and keeps track of score.

 The code is not pretty.
-It should be refactored into a MVC model.
+It should be refactored into the MVC model.

 ## To Run
 Precompiled jar files are included in the repository so you can just do: